BRADsoftware/BRAD_v1/README.md

 The program is tested for MATLAB R2014b, R2015b, R2016a, and R2016b versions.

-Initial version BRAD_v01 is made by Anna Pidnebesna.
+Initial version BRAD_v01 is made by Anna Pidnebesna, Institute of Computer Science, The Czech Academy of Sciences, Prague, Czech Republic.

 Last change: 11th of February 2017.